faranalytics/dialog/README.md

 ##### The User

-A `User` is typically a human(s) who initiated or answered the phone call.
+A `User` is typically the human(s) who initiated or answered the phone call.
 A `User` may also be another Agent.

 ##### The Agent